tier3guy/linkcrate/README.md

-# LinkHub - Web Application Readme
+# LinkCrate - Web Application

 ## Description

-LinkHub is a web application built with React that allows users to collect and organize their various links in one central location.
+LinkCrate is a web application built with React that allows users to collect and organize their various links in one central location.
 It provides a simple and intuitive way for individuals and businesses to create a personalized page with their preferred links, making it easy to share with others.

 ## Features

--   **Link Collection**: Users can add and manage an unlimited number of links to their LinkHub page.
+-   **Link Collection**: Users can add and manage an unlimited number of links to their LinkCrate page.
--   **Customization**: Users can customize the appearance of their LinkHub page by choosing from a variety of themes and templates.
+-   **Customization**: Users can customize the appearance of their LinkCrate page by choosing from a variety of themes and templates.
--   **Social Media Integration**: LinkHub enables users to add links to their social media profiles, including Facebook, Twitter, Instagram, LinkedIn, and more.
+-   **Social Media Integration**: LinkCrate enables users to add links to their social media profiles, including Facebook, Twitter, Instagram, LinkedIn, and more.
 -   **Analytics**: Users can view basic analytics to track the performance and engagement of their shared links.
--   **Sharing Options**: LinkHub provides users with multiple sharing options, including sharing their LinkHub page URL directly or embedding it on their website or blog.
+-   **Sharing Options**: LinkCrate provides users with multiple sharing options, including sharing their LinkCrate page URL directly or embedding it on their website or blog.
 -   **Responsive Design**: The web application is fully responsive, ensuring an optimal viewing experience across different devices and screen sizes.

 ## Technologies Used